nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start
-If you feel InternBuddy is the solution to your problem and you're interested in using it, try it out now!
-If this is your first time using InternBuddy, you can get started right away by following the steps below.
+If you're interested in using InternBuddy but don't know where to begin, this section will give you a step-by-step walkthrough to get you started!
 1. Ensure you have Java `11` or above installed in your Computer.
    * If you don't have it installed, you can follow [Oracle's JDK installation guide](https://docs.oracle.com/en/java/javase/11/install/installation-guide.pdf) for your operating system.
-   * Please make sure that you select Java `11` as your default Java version.
+   * Also ensure that you have selecte Java `11` as your default Java version.
    * If you are not sure which version of Java that you currently have, you can follow [Java Manual](https://www.java.com/en/download/help/version_manual.html) to check.

-2. Download the latest `InternBuddy.jar` from [here](https://github.com/AY2122S2-CS2103T-W14-3/tp/releases/download/v1.3.1/internbuddy.jar).
+2. Download the latest `InternBuddy.jar` from [here](https://github.com/AY2122S2-CS2103T-W14-3/tp/releases/download/v1.4/internbuddy.jar).

 3. Copy the file to the folder you want to use as the _home folder_ for InternBuddy.